Looking for new SEO trends to follow for 2022?

 You need to focus on alternative sources of traffic or aim at turning one-time visitors into return-visitors to sustain any algorithmic changes in the future.

-Tips to diversify your traffic sources in 2019:
+Tips to diversify your traffic sources this year:

 - Focus on social media traffic